Below you can find a list of answers to the most commonly asked questions about the OWSD Early Career Fellowship.

 Q: I have an MD (Doctor of Medicine) degree in Medical and Health Sciences field.
 Can I apply?

 A: It depends.
-As per our call for applications, the applicant must have a PhD or equivalent (Doctor of Science) in one of the eligible STEM fields in order to apply.
+As per our Call for Applications, the applicant must have a PhD or equivalent (Doctor of Science) in one of the eligible STEM fields in order to apply.
 This reasoning is based on the assumption that PhDs advance knowledge, whereas MDs primarily apply existing knowledge.
 However, if you have an MD and can demonstrate that your research project will advance scientific knowledge in a given field (address new and innovative research questions), you are invited to apply.
 It will be up to the Selection Committee to judge if your application is in line with the programme guidelines and therefore eligible for the fellowship funding.

 Q: I have an employment offer at a university/research institute, but with no confirmed salary.
 Am I eligible?

-A: You must provide evidence that you will receive a salary from your university/research institute for the duration of the two-year fellowship, or provide proof and explanation of how you are planning to support yourself through other sources for the duration of the fellowship.
+A: You must provide evidence that you will receive a salary from your university/research institute for the duration of the fellowship, or provide proof and explanation of how you are planning to support yourself through other sources for the duration of the fellowship.

 Please note that the salary requirement is based on the following: